Ranking by Lifts: A Cost-Benefit Approach to Large-Scale A/B Tests: Abstract

 \section{Abstract}

-{ A/B testers conducting large-scale tests prioritize lifts and want to be able to control false rejections of the null.
-This work develops a decision-theoretic framework for maximizing profits subject to false discovery rate (FDR) control.
-We build an empirical Bayes solution for the problem via the greedy knapsack approach.
-We derive an oracle rule based on ranking the ratio of expected lifts and the cost of wrong rejections using the local false discovery rate (lfdr) statistic.
-Our oracle decision rule is valid and optimal for large-scale tests.
-Further, we establish asymptotic validity for the data-driven procedure and demonstrate finite-sample validity in experimental studies.
-We also demonstrate the merit of the proposed method over other FDR control methods.
-Finally, we discuss an application to actual Optimizely experiments.
+A/B testing is a core tool for decision-making in business experimentation, particularly in digital platforms and marketplaces.
+Practitioners often prioritize lift in performance metrics while seeking to control the costs of false discoveries.
+This paper develops a decision-theoretic framework for maximizing expected profit subject to a constraint on the cost-weighted false discovery rate (FDR).
+We propose an empirical Bayes approach that uses a greedy knapsack algorithm to rank experiments based on the ratio of expected lift to cost, incorporating the local false discovery rate (lfdr) as a key statistic.
+The resulting oracle rule is valid and rank-optimal.
+In large-scale settings, we establish the asymptotic validity of a data-driven implementation and demonstrate superior finite-sample performance over existing FDR-controlling methods.
+An application to A/B tests run on the Optimizely platform highlights the business value of the approach.